Accelerated Master’s Degrees

-Benefits of an accelerated 4+1 degree
+Benefits of an Accelerated Master’s Program

 By beginning graduate coursework while they are still completing an undergraduate degree, students can complete a master’s degree in two semesters rather than the typical three.
 This saves the cost of one semester and the stress of applying for graduate programs after leaving the Cronkite School.

 Accelerated master’s students come to the program with a range of goals, including:

 - Building or deepening skills in a particular area